It is very important to understand the file structure and in CodeIgniter if you want to develop applications successfully.

 core – contains custom core classes that extend system files.
 For example, if you create a base controller that other controllers should extend, then you would place it in this directory

-hooks – used for custom hooks
+hooks – used for custom hooks in CI folder structure

 language – used to store language files for applications that use more than one language